Rick Ross: Feud with 50 Cent

 In January 2009, Ross started a feud with rapper 50 Cent because he supposedly looked at him the wrong way at the BET Hip Hop Awards in 2008.
 50 Cent told news sources that he did not remember seeing Ross there.
-In late January, "Mafia Music", by Ross, leaked onto the Internet.
-There were several lines that seemed to diss 50 Cent.
-Days later, 50 Cent released "Officer Ricky (Go Head, Try Me)" in response to Ross's disparaging remarks on his "Mafia Music" song.
+In late January, Ross's "Mafia Music" was leaked onto the internet.
+There were several lines that seemed to disparage 50 Cent.
+Days later, 50 Cent released "Officer Ricky (Go Head, Try Me)" in response to Ross's remarks.

-Before going to Venezuela, 50 Cent uploaded a video entitled "Warning Shot", wherein he stated: "Rick Ross, I'mma fuck your life up for fun."
+Within a month, 50 Cent uploaded a video entitled "Warning Shot", wherein he stated: "Rick Ross, I'mma fuck your life up for fun."
 In addition, 50 Cent released the first of a series of "Officer Ricky" cartoons.
-Early in February, 50 Cent once again made a video which he uploaded to YouTube in which he interviewed "Tia", the mother of one of Ross's children.
-She verifies that he was a correctional officer and claims his whole persona is fake and fraudulent.
-On February 5, 2009, The Game, who 50 Cent has a long-standing "beef" with, called up Seattle R&B station KUBE.
-When asked about the beef between 50 Cent and Ross, Game sided with 50 Cent and said that things are not looking good for Ross.
-He offered to help, stating, "Rick Ross, holla at your boy, man," and, "50 eating you, boy."
+Early in February, 50 Cent produced and posted a video to YouTube in which he interviewed "Tia", the mother of one of Ross's children.
+She confirmed that he had been a correctional officer and claimed his whole persona was inauthentic.
+On February 5, 2009, The Game, who 50 Cent has a long-standing "beef" with, called in to Seattle R&B station KUBE.
+When asked about the beef between 50 Cent and Ross, Game sided with 50 Cent, opining that things were not looking good for Ross.
+He offered to help, stating, "Rick Ross, holla at your boy, man" and "50 eating you, boy."

 On his album Deeper Than Rap, Ross references 50 Cent in the song "In Cold Blood".
 A video for the song was released that portrayed 50 Cent's mock funeral.
-Upon release, Ross stated that he has ended 50 Cent's career.
-That same day Ross released a new diss track called "Push 'Em Over The Edge".
-The next day 50 Cent released the controversial video "A Psychic Told Me", dissing DJ Khaled.
-On February 12, 50 Cent responded with "Tia Told Me", along with Lloyd Banks' response "Officer Down" and Tony Yayo's "Somebody Snitched".
+Upon release, Ross stated that he had ended 50 Cent's career.
+That same day, Ross released a new diss track called "Push 'Em Over The Edge".
+The next day, 50 Cent released the controversial video "A Psychic Told Me", dissing DJ Khaled.
+On February 12, 50 Cent responded to Ross with "Tia Told Me", which was released alongside Lloyd Banks' response "Officer Down" and Tony Yayo's "Somebody Snitched".

 In an interview, 50 Cent said Ross is "Albert From CB4.
 You ever seen the movie?
 He's Albert," he added.
 "It never gets worse than this.
 You get a guy that was a correctional officer come out and base his entire career on writing material from a drug dealer's perspective."

 On January 30, 2013, 50 Cent claimed via Twitter that the drive-by shooting that Ross experienced on his birthday two days ago was "staged", reigniting the feud.

 A year later, on March 28, 2014, Rick Ross was asked about his feud with 50 Cent.
 He stated that he does not wish to speak on him anymore, and that he is done with the feud.